 In August 2004, ILFC received a commitment for an Ex-Im Bank comprehensive guarantee in the amount of \$1.68 billion to support the financing of up to 30 new Boeing aircraft.
-The delivery period initially extends from September 1, 2004 through August 31, 2005.
-ILFC has extended the delivery period to May 31, 2006 and it may be extended to August 31, 2006.
-ILFC did not have any borrowings outstanding under this facility at June 30, 2005.
-From time to time, ILFC enters into various bank financings.
-As of June 30, 2005 the total funded amount was \$1.6 billion.
-The financings mature through 2010.
+The delivery period initially extends from September 1, 2004 through August 31, 2005, but may be extended to August 31, 2006.
+ILFC did not have any borrowings outstanding under this facility at March 31, 2005.
+During 2003, ILFC entered into various bank financings for a total funded amount of \$1.3 billion.
+The financings mature through 2009.

 One tranche of one of the loans totaling \$410 million was funded in Japanese yen and swapped to U.S. dollars.

 The proceeds of ILFC's debt financing are primarily used to purchase flight equipment, including progress payments during the construction phase.
 The primary sources for the repayment of this debt and the interest expense thereon are the cash flow from operations, proceeds from the sale of flight equipment and the rollover and refinancing of the prior debt.
-AIG does not guarantee the debt obligations of ILFC.
-See also the discussions under "Operating Review" and "Liquidity" herein.
+(See also the discussions under "Operating Review" and "Liquidity" herein.)

 AGF fulfills its short term cash requirements through the issuance of commercial paper.
 The issuance of commercial paper is subject to the approval of AGF's Board of Directors and is not guaranteed by AIG.
-AGF is a party to unsecured syndicated revolving credit facilities which, as of June 30, 2005, aggregated to \$3.25 billion, consisting of \$1.75 billion in a 364-day revolving credit facility and \$1.5 billion in a five-year revolving credit facility.
-In July 2005, AGF renewed and increased these revolving credit facilities to an aggregate of \$4.25 billion, consisting of \$2.125 billion in a 364-day credit facility that expires in July 2006 and \$2.125 billion in a five-year credit facility that expires in July 2010.
+AGF is a party to unsecured syndicated revolving credit facilities aggregating \$3.25 billion, consisting of \$1.75 billion in a 364-day revolving credit facility that expires in July of 2005 and \$1.5 billion in a five-year revolving credit facility that expires in July of 2007.
 The 364-day facility allows for the conversion by AGF of any outstanding loans at expiration into one-year term loans.
 The facilities can be used for general corporate purposes and also to provide backup for AGF's commercial paper programs.
 AGF expects to replace or extend these credit facilities on or prior to their expiration.
-There are currently no borrowings under these AGF facilities, nor were any borrowings outstanding as of June 30, 2005.
+There are currently no borrowings under these AGF facilities, nor were any borrowings outstanding as of March 31, 2005.

-As of June 30, 2005, AGF was also party to several bilateral credit agreements aggregating \$260 million, the terms and conditions of which were identical to AGF's 364-day revolving credit facility.
-These bilateral credit agreements expired upon the renewal and increase of AGF's 364-day revolving credit facility in July 2005.
+AGF is also party to several bilateral credit agreements aggregating \$260 million at March 31, 2005.
+The terms and conditions of these agreements are identical to AGF's 364-day revolving credit facility.

-During the first six months of 2005, AGF issued \$3.33 billion fixed rate and variable rate medium term notes ranging in maturities from two to five years.
-As of June 30, 2005, notes aggregating \$15.86 billion were outstanding with maturity dates ranging from 2005 to 2014 at interest rates ranging from 1.25 percent to 7.50 percent.
+During the first three months of 2005, AGF issued \$1.77 billion fixed rate and variable rates medium term notes ranging in maturities from two to five years.
+As of March 31, 2005, notes aggregating \$14.83 billion were outstanding with maturity dates ranging from 2005 to 2014 at interest rates ranging from 1.25 percent to 7.50 percent.
 To the extent deemed appropriate, AGF may enter into swap transactions to manage its effective borrowing with respect to these notes.